Solar-network/docs/docs/sdk/typescript/complementary-examples.md

 })();
 ```

-## Creating and Broadcasting a Vote
+## Creating and broadcasting a vote

 ```typescript
 import { Transactions, Managers, Utils } from "@solar-network/crypto";